Saturday, December 29, 2007

 Kalubi Richard is three years old.
 His father was a soldier.

-He stays with his mother, who is sick.
+He stays with his mother,

 His own health is not good.